Summer 2019

 Abstract.
 In his landmark publication Affective Neuroscience: The Foundation of

-, Jaak Panksepp provides overwhelming evidence that our major emotional systems are discrete and fixed neural circuits that are conserved extremely well across mammalian and avian species.
+Human and Animal Emotions, Jaak Panksepp provides overwhelming evidence that our major emotional systems are discrete and fixed neural circuits that are conserved extremely well across mammalian and avian species.
 Using the information Panksepp has provided, I will describe how these neural systems dictate much of our behavior and do so typically without our awareness.
 Using Gospels passages, I’ll present how Jesus often addressed these same emotional systems and how our blindness to their influence affects our lives.

 July 3, 2019- Did My Neurons Make Me Do It?